turingschool-examples/intermission-assignments/2be/details/tools.md

 Alternately, you can download and install PostgreSQL from a downloadable application built by PostgreSQL.
 Using Homebrew makes it much easier to install updates and has handy upgrade commands that reduce the amount of manual maintenance you need to perform.

 **YOU DO NOT want to install through Both Homebrew AND the app.
 CHOOSE ONE**

+## Install Chrome

+If you are currently using another browser, download and install Chrome [here](https://www.google.com/chrome/).
+This will make it so that we can share shortcuts and have a consistent experience when debugging together as a class.